 These previous works show a general trend towards greater complexity and computational cost to reduce approximation errors; the aim of this work is to demonstrate that a controller with a very simple form can achieve good performance, through tuning of the gains to match the conditions.
 As such, this paper contributes, based on a simplified analytical approach, an original controller capable of (i) performing agile hopping height control and (ii) automatically tuning controller gains to adapt to environmental changes.
-The analytical controller is demonstrated in simulation and is used as the template for an experimental implementation tested on a hydraulic monopedal robot with articulated leg.
+The analytical controller is demonstrated in simulation and forms the inspiration for an experimental implementation tested on a hydraulic monoped.